yelban/trumpet-orange/README.md

 ---

 ## 🖱️ Usage Instructions
-1. Open ChatGPT, Grok, Gemini, or Google AI Studio.
+1. Open ChatGPT, Grok, Gemini.
 2. Enter your question in the dialog box and submit to see **orange highlighting**.
 3. Click the browser toolbar icon, in the popup window:
    - Switch between **Trumpet Orange / XiGulag Red** themes